 Leonie Donald, a partner at law firm Aberdein Considine, said: “The figures are worrying in that they highlight the difficulties that are being encountered by individuals in paying their council tax, which is an increasing concern for all those involved.
 It is indicative of an economy still struggling to recover.
 It is also an indicator that councils are taking a harder line in recovering arrears.”

 If you feel your debts have snowballed into an unmanageable situation, it is important you act sooner rather than later.
-For more information on Trust Deed Scotland and what benefits applying for a trust deed can have on your financial situation, do not hesitate to contact one of our team today.
+For more information on Trust Deed Scotland and what benefits applying for a Scottish Trust Deed can have on your financial situation, do not hesitate to contact one of our Scottish Debt Help team today.